Why We Do It

 We Relish a Challenge

 Our company’s roots date back to building one of the largest most advanced IT infrastructure systems in the world.
-Since the late 1960’s, the IRS spent billions of dollars making numerous attempts to modernize its IT enterprise, but failed each time.
-With the help from over 50 STP engineers, architects and subject matter experts, the IRS finally succeeded in building a modernized environment that has been in operation for almost two decades.
+Since the late 1960’s, the IRS spent billions of dollars making numerous attempts to modernize their IT enterprise, but failed each time.
+Through the tireless dedication of over 50 STP engineers, architects and subject matter experts, the IRS finally succeeded in building a modernized environment that has been in operation for almost two decades.
 Since that enormous undertaking, we’re hooked on solving the biggest engineering and implementation challenges our customers can throw at us.
 We thrive on doing the impossible under the most difficult conditions.
 This is why STP attracts the most accomplished and skilled professionals who find fulfillment in doing what others cannot.

 There Are Few Companies Like STP